RachelMuston/devex/README.md

+Le français suit

+This page is a work in progress/Cette page est un travail en coures

-# BCDevExchange Application
+# GCDevExchange Application

-The [BCDevExchange](https://bcdevexchange.org) is a platform for providing new ways for British Columbia's public sector to connect with developers and other IT professionals.
+The [GCDevExchange](https://beta.gcdevexchange.org) is a platform for providing new ways for the Government of Canada to connect with developers and other IT professionals.

 The latest version is a mean.js application running in OpenShift using Docker.